Fly-half Russell to join Bath after 2023 World Cup

 British and Irish Lions fly-half Finn Russell will join Bath from Top 14 side Racing 92 after the 2023 World Cup.

-The 30-year-old Scotland playmaker has spent four seasons in Paris and will leave after the tournament in France in October next year.
+The 30-year-old Scotland playmaker has spent four seasons in Paris but will leave after the tournament in France next October.

-Russell, who joined Racing from Glasgow Warriors, has scored 272 points from 66 matches for the French club to date.
+Russell, who joined Racing from Glasgow Warriors in 2018, has scored 272 points from 66 matches for the French club.

 "To be able to join such a historic, well-supported club is really exciting," Russell said.